Policy Optimization with Differentiable MPC: Convergence Analysis under Uncertainty: Conclusion

-The idea of treating the nominal model as a decision variable is not new in the context of closed-loop design of MPC (see, for example, \cite{gros2019data} and subsequent works by the same authors).
-This approach offers additional flexibility and can enhance the overall performance of the scheme.
-Nevertheless, in \cref{section:equivalence} we focus on an alternative scheme where $\vartheta$ is set equal to the nominal model $\theta^k$ at each iteration, aligning the prediction model with the best current estimate of the system dynamics, which offers a practical approach for real-world operation.
+Optionally, $x_{1|t-1}$ in \cref{eq:linearization_along_trajectory} can be replaced with the current state $x_{t}$.
+We assume, for now, that the design parameter $p=(\tilde{p},\tilde{\theta})$ includes both the nominal model $\tilde{\theta}$ and a secondary component $\tilde{p}$ which may, for instance, affect the cost function of the MPC in \cref{eq:MPC}.
+The idea of treating the nominal model as a decision variable has been used, for example, in \cite{gros2019data} and subsequent works by the same authors.
+Allowing the nominal model to be optimized in this way offers additional flexibility and can enhance the overall performance of the scheme.
+In \cref{section:equivalence} we focus on an alternative scheme where $\tilde{\theta}$ is set equal to the nominal model at each iteration, aligning the prediction model with the best current estimate of the system dynamics, as we believe this approach is more practical for real-world operation.

-While the model in \cref{eq:MPC_prediction_model} captures a general-purpose linearization along the prior trajectory, it can be simplified to reduce computational complexity.
+While the model in \cref{eq:MPC_prediction_model} captures a general-purpose linearization along a prior trajectory, it can be simplified to reduce computational complexity.
 For example, one could linearize the nominal dynamics around a fixed state-input pair or use a time-invariant model linearized at the origin.
-In this paper, we focus on the general case, and refer the reader to \cite[Section VI-A]{zuliani2023bp} for a detailed comparison of these alternatives, along with a discussion of their respective trade-offs and performance implications.
+In this paper, we focus on the general case, and refer the reader to \cite[Section VI-A]{zuliani2023bp} for a detailed comparison of these alternatives.

-We assume that system \cref{eq:system} executes a repeated operation starting at time step $t=0$ from a known initial state $x_0=\bar{x}$ with a given $y_{-1}=\bar{y}$, evolving until $t=T$.
-After each operation, the state is reset to a possibly different $\bar{x}$.
-We refer to one such operation, spanning $T$ time steps, as an iteration.
+We assume that system \cref{eq:system} executes a repeated operation starting at time step $t=0$ from a known initial state $x_0$ with a given $y_{-1}$, evolving until $t=T$.
+After each operation, the state is reset to a possibly different $x_0$.
+We refer to one such operation, spanning $T$ time steps, as an \emph{iteration}.

-The performance is measured by a cost function $\mathcal{C}(x,u,p)$, which is minimized in expectation over the additive noise and the initial condition.
+The performance is measured by a cost function $\mathcal{C}:\R^{(T+1)n_x} \times \R^{Tn_u} \times \R^{n_p}$, which is minimized in expectation over the additive noise and the initial condition.
 This leads to the following stochastic optimization problem